Professional services IT: graduate area of work

 Professional services firms offer specialist expertise and advisory services in areas such as audit, tax, accountancy, consulting, law, corporate governance, corporate finance and risk assessment to other business organisations.

-Examples of large professional services firms are Ernst & Young, Deloitte, KPMG and the accountants BDO.
+Examples of large professional services firms are EY, Deloitte, KPMG and the accountants BDO.
 Organisations such as these help other businesses comply with various legal requirements relating to accounting and business processes.
 As IT and data management play a huge role in the strategic and daily operations of most businesses, the services of these organisations can also extend into the realm of technology.